-Pain in the chest when swallowing can be the result of swallowing something that is too hot or too big.
-But sometimes this symptom is the result of an underlying condition, such as esophagitis, a hiatal hernia, or cancer.
+Pain in the chest when swallowing can be the result of consuming something too hot or too big.
+But it can also be a sign of an underlying condition, such as esophagitis, a hiatal hernia, or cancer.

 In this article, we will look in more detail at what may cause this symptom, treatments, and how to ease the pain.

 A number of health conditions can cause pain in the chest when swallowing, including:

 Sometimes, the tube that connects the mouth to the stomach, the esophagus, becomes inflamed or damaged.
 This can cause pain when swallowing.

 - swallowing food that is too hot, sharp, or large

 - swallowing a foreign object

 - frequent vomiting, which may be due to medical conditions, pregnancy, or eating disorders such as bulimia